Key Stage 2 National Test scores explained

 In reading, is it their reading fluency?
 Would they benefit from more practice reading books aloud or further support decoding the words on the page?
 Is it comprehension, understanding the text, that they find tricky?
 Or is their reading at the expected level, but they struggle to express what they know in writing?
 In each case, you can support your child to get ready for secondary school, depending on where they need support.

 In mathematics, is it a particular area of the subject that they haven’t got the hang of yet?
 Do they know their times tables well enough?
 Do they find problem solving tricky?
 Are they weaker at subtraction than addition?
-There are lots of ways of helping children to get ready for secondary school, helping them to feel confident ready.
+There are lots of ways you can help boost their maths skills so they feel confident and ready to start Year 7.

 Education is a long road and everybody reaches their destination at different speeds and by slightly different routes.
 And of course, at different times children will need some extra support on that journey.
 No child’s education should be defined by a test score at primary school.
 What’s missing from the statement ‘not working at the expected standard’ is one small word.